colindavey/k8/README.md

 ```

 #### Install rancher on the master node

+Rancher uses its own etcd database for storage, we are volume mounting `/var/lib/rancher` to `/opt/rancher` on the host to persist that database.

 ```
 docker run -d --name rancher --restart=unless-stopped -v /opt/rancher:/var/lib/rancher -p 8080:80 -p 8443:443 rancher/rancher